Skip to main content

 a) Custom Configuration

-Step 6 - Select the Conviso Platform Asset you want to associate with your Azure Boards Project, Teams, Boards, and finally Azure Boards Lane.
+Step 6 - Select the Conviso Platform Asset you want to associate with your Azure Boards Project, Team, Board, Work Item Type, and finally the Lane.

 img